Adar (The Lord of the Rings: The Rings of Power): Music

 Musicians Janet Roddick, David Donaldson, and Steve Roche, who form the group Plan 9, and their collaborator David Long returned from the films to provide music during filming, including diegetic music for the streets of Númenor.
 Composer Bear McCreary began work in July 2021, and started by composing the main themes for the series.
 He wrote an "anthem" for each culture and then created individual character themes that relate to their culture's music in different ways.
 The third episode's score introduces several of these: themes for the Orcs and their leader, Adar; and themes for Númenor as well as Elendil and his family.

 The Harfoots participate in a ceremony in the episode where they dress up in costumes and walk through the trees.
 McCreary scored the start of the sequence with low male vocals to play on the mystery before the scene reveals that it is the Harfoots and the music transitions to sounds from the Harfoot theme.
 McCreary composed the music for the sequence to be diegetic, as if the Harfoots were making the music themselves, and matched it with the steps and chanting of the actors in each shot.
-Similar to the Worm attack in the previous episode, McCreary spent nearly a week on the action sequence in this episode between the Elves and the Orcs.
+Similar to the Worm attack in the previous episode, "Adrift", McCreary spent nearly a week on the action sequence in this episode between the Elves and the Orcs.

-A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 9, 2022.
+A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 8, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: